isomerpages/pmo-nccs/media/press-releases/_posts/2025-02-10-post-Singapore Submits 2035 Nationally Determined Contribution.md

 variant: tiptap
 ---
 <p>Singapore has committed to <strong>reduce emissions to between 45 and 50 million tonnes of carbon dioxide equivalent (MtCO2e) in 2035</strong> as
-part of our 2035 Nationally Determined Contribution (NDC), which was submitted to the United Nations Framework Convention on Climate Change (UNFCCC) earlier today.
+part of our 2035 Nationally Determined Contribution (NDC)<sup>1</sup>, which was submitted to the United Nations Framework Convention on Climate Change (UNFCCC) earlier today.
 The 2035 NDC builds on our 2030 NDC and paves the way to achieve our target of net zero emissions by 2050.</p>
 <p>As a small low-lying island state, climate change is an existential challenge
 for Singapore.
 Singapore’s 2035 NDC reflects both our commitment to climate action, as well as the significant uncertainties we face in our decarbonisation